|Nutritional Guidelines (per serving)|

 Garnish with fruit!

-Optional: Pour the ingredients into a blender with about 3/4 cup of ice and blend until smooth.
+- Make this rum runner a blended beverage by pouring the ingredients into a blender with about 3/4 cup of ice and blending until smooth.

 Watch Now: A Refreshing Rum Runner Heavy on the OJ